-The difference between everyday expenses in a big city versus a small town can be significant.
-This is worth thinking about since you'll be buying everyday items like toiletries, not to mention you might want to grab lunch with friends on occasion.
+The difference between the cost of living in a big city versus a small town can be significant.
+This is worth thinking about since you'll be buying everyday items like toiletries, or you might want to grab lunch with friends on occasion.
 If you think you might live off-campus at some point, don't forget to factor in the average rent in the areas you're exploring.
-You might be surprised that it's not just big cities that charge high rent — some college towns practically have a monopoly on student apartment rentals, which can make prices exorbitant.
+You might be surprised that it's not just big cities that charge high rent.
+Some college towns practically have a monopoly on student apartment rentals, which can make prices exorbitant.

-For those choosing an out-of-state college that's not within driving distance, flying home can be costly.
+For those choosing an out-of-state college that's not within driving distance, flying home can add to cost of living expenses.
 And even for students who dorm just a few hours away, train tickets, gas and tolls can add up as well.
 Think about how often you might head home to see Mom and Dad, and compare what that trip will cost from the various campus locations you're considering.
 While you're at it, do some digging to see if direct flights are available to and from the campus location or if there is a major airport or train station nearby.

-Dorm dwellers usually have to clear out their rooms for summer break, resulting in another expense that often sneaks up on families.
-That's because the farther away the student is, the more likely they will have to pay for storage; closer students can haul home their gear more easily.
+Dorm dwellers usually have to clear out their rooms for summer break, resulting in another expense that often sneaks up on families and adds to how much college will cost.
+That's because the farther away the student is, the more likely they will have to pay for storage; closer students can haul their stuff home more easily.
 Either way, don't forget to budget for this cost if you're planning to attend school out of state or too far away to transport items over the summer.

 When it comes to figuring out the average annual cost of college, don't forget about location.
 Where an institution is matters almost as much as the cost of the school itself.
 Do your research so there aren't any surprises.